Chabane/generator-mitosis/README.md

 And It takes advantage of the following solutions/technologies :

-- Vagrant for the development mode
+- `Vagrant` development mode
-- Ansible for provisionning
+- `Ansible provisionning
-- Kubernetes/docker swarm to orchestrate and replicate docker containers
+- `Kubernetes/docker` swarm to orchestrate and replicate docker containers
+- `ELK Stack` log analytics
-- Traefik for HTTP reverse proxy
+- `Traefik` HTTP reverse proxy
-- Jenkins 2 for continuous deployments of micro-services using Job DSL and Pipeline Job
+- `Jenkins 2` CI/CD of micro-services using Job DSL and Pipeline Job
-- Consul/etcd for registering/unregistering the micro-services
+- `Consul/etcd` registering/unregistering the micro-services
-- Aritfactory for artefacts deployment
+- `Aritfactory` artefacts deployment
-- Sonarqube for quality
+- `Sonarqube` quality

 To prove it efficiency, mitosis generates 2 default micro-services, connected to an event's bus using kafka and drived by spark streaming